SitecorePowerShell/Book/tasks.md

 # Task Scheduler

 The task scheduler is a great way to run scripts in a periodic fashion.
-One example is to have a task that automatically archive log files into a compressed file.
-Another example may be to email a generated report based on stale site content.
-We've provided a Task Command for creating new scheduled tasks.
+You may find the need to automatically archive log files into a compressed file.
+Perhaps send an email with a generated report based on stale site content.
+To help make the setup simple, we've provided a *Task Command*.

 ![PowerShell Script Command](images/screenshots/tasks-powershellscriptcommand.png)